vhl/aws-intro-serverless-course/README.md

 * Click "images"
 * Copy the text to the right of "Amazon Resource Name (ARN)" and paste it somewhere for later (we will need it shortly)
+* Click "reactions"
+* Copy the text to the right of "Amazon Resource Name (ARN)" and paste it somewhere for later
 * Open the IAM console
 * Click "Roles" in the left-hand sidebar
 * Click on the role with a name like "fetchRecentImages-role-i3r2c5j3"